 I never planned to write a blog, but when I ran into some health issues and was no longer able to do many of the things I loved, my husband suggested I take it up.
 In November of 2010 I had a major pulmonary embolism (blood clots in the lungs) and was forced to stop working for over a year.
 I reluctantly traded in my soccer cleats and hockey stick for a crochet hook and way too much day time television, but I did find I had more time for one thing I loved: gluten free baking.
 With encouragement from my husband, I started archiving some of my favourite recipes online and then began experimenting with and creating new recipes to add to my collection.
 Over time I have found blogging to be a creative, therapeutic outlet that made me feel like I could still contribute to something bigger than myself.

-I have been back to work since May of 2012 but still try to make time for kitchen experiments, product testing and of course, gluten free blogging!
+Slowly but surely I managed to recover my health back to nearly 100%.
+We now have 2 kids and life is a lot more chaotic but still try to make time for kitchen experiments, product testing and of course, gluten free blogging!

 Get in Touch with me